-- Direct Mail Donors – for direct mail donors, United Way of Saskatoon and Area will not sell your information but may share your information with our third party service contractors, only after you have had an opportunity to decline; this is rechecked regularly, and donors can opt out at any time.
-If you are a donor to our workplace campaign, whether online or via paper pledge form, your information is not shared with other organizations unless a portion of your gift is directed to another United Way or another charity (see below);
+- Direct Mail Donors – for direct mail donors, United Way of Saskatoon and Area will not sell your information but may share your information with our third-party service contractors, only after you have had an opportunity to decline; this is rechecked regularly, and donors can opt-out at any time.
+If you are a donor to our workplace campaign, whether online or via a paper pledge form, your information is not shared with other organizations, unless a portion of your gift is directed to another United Way or another

 - Designations – where a portion of your gift is directed to another United Way or another charity, we provide the amount of your donation and your name to the recipient.
 If you do not wish this to occur, please indicate this in the appropriate section of your pledge

-United Way of Saskatoon and Area will not provide or share your personal information with third-parties unless:
+United Way of Saskatoon will not provide or share your personal information with third parties unless:

-- Sharing the information is necessary to process a donation (e.g., to process a credit card); or
+- Sharing the information is necessary to process a donation, for example, to process a credit

 United Way Donor Bill of Rights